Snippets and key points taken from a guest post I wrote for MYNDUP featuring the top ten strategies for coping with anxiety.

 3. Replace negative self-talk

 It’s so easy to instantly default to negative self-talk whenever we feel anxious.
-We immediately overthink a situation and imagine the outcome far worse than it probably is...
+We immediately overthink a situation and imagine the outcome far worse than it probably is.
+But how you think towards an event will affect how you experience it and becoming aware of your self-talk allows you to change your thought patterns to more constructive and helpful thoughts.
 Challenge negative thoughts of self-doubt whenever you find yourself thinking “what if it doesn’t work or what if I fail?”
 Reframe it, and choose to question instead “well, what if it does work and what if I do succeed?”

 4. Control the controllable... and let the rest go